Will Your Domestic Violence Case Be Dismissed if the Victim Doesn’t Come To Court?

 Don’t I have a Right to Confrontation?

-The bottom line is, you shouldn’t assume that the simply because the victim of a domestic violence charge doesn’t wish to cooperate means that the case is going to be dismissed, you should always consult with an experienced domestic violence defense attorney before you make what could be a costly error.
+The bottom line is, you shouldn’t assume that the simply because the victim of a domestic violence charge doesn’t wish to cooperate means that the case is going to be dismissed, you should always consult with an experienced Colorado criminal defense attorney before you make what could be a costly error.

 What Our Clients Say